JeremyPike/SCS-cell-tracking/README.md

 * track.groovy performs automated 3D cell tracking using the TrackMate plugin
 * produce_ilastik_training_data.ijm creates downsampled training data for training the ilastik pixel classifier
-* run_ilastik_clas.ijm runs the ilastik pixel classfier on the full movies
+* run_ilastik_clas.ijm runs the ilastik pixel classifier on the full movies

 If these scripts are useful please cite our publication